prime31/StateKit/README.md

 	// another option for the state machine constructor is to pass an instance of the initial state var machine = new SKStateMachine<SomeClass>( someClass, new PatrollingState() );

-	// first allows the current state to check constraints and change state if desired then updates the state machine
+	// reason allows the current state to check constraints and change state if desired then updates the state machine
-	// these two method would typically be called in an Update/FixedUpdate of an object machine.reason();
+	// these two methods would typically be called in an Update/FixedUpdate of an object machine.reason();
 	machine.update( Time.deltaTime );